 This course addresses fundamental principles of telecommunications management, which includes network management and administration, the telecommunications marketplace, and the planning and evaluation of systems.
-The Technology of modern telecommunications systems is also reviewed.
+The technology of modern telecommunications systems is also reviewed.
 Prerequisite: None.
-(F;S;SS) 3,000 Cradit hours
+(F;S;SS)

 CST 625 - Computer Database Management